 You must build a system to replace yourself.

-Why limit number of stores that have your product?
-The more competing stores there are, the faster your product goes extinct.
+Why you should limit the number of stores that have your product: the more competing stores there are, the faster your product goes extinct.

 - “If everyone is your customer, no one is your customer”

 - More profitable to be a fish in a small pond than an undefined fish in the big pond.

 2.)
 What social/industry/professional groups do you belong to?

 - List all of them out on a piece of paper (e.g. computer gamers, photographers, marketing pros, engineers)

 3.)
 Which of these groups have their own magazines?
 Find and list the magazines.

 4.)
 Brainstorm – do not invest in products.

 - Pick magazines with full page advertising of that costs <5000$ and with >15,000 readership

 Main product benefit should be encapsulated in 1 sentence.